It took four weeks to be certain, but the Big Ten is no longer an embarrassment.

 Rutgers (3-1) 28, Arkansas 24

-Rutgers came back from 10-0 and 24-7 deficits to win.
-Rutgers QB Gary Nova overcame some erratic throwing to finish with 346 passing yards and three touchdowns, the final one to Leonte Carroo with 5:18 remaining.
+Rutgers QB Gary Nova overcame some erratic throwing to finish with 346 passing yards and three touchdowns, the final one to Leonte Carroo with 5:18 remaining, as Rutgers came back from 10-0 and 24-7 deficits to win.

 Though Arkansas got off to a strong start, the Razorbacks wilted in the fourth quarter.
 Bielema elected to punt with 2:48 left in the game – understandable on 4th and 24 but still unwise – and Rutgers was able to run out the clock.

-Rutgers, which looks like an 8 or 9 win team now, has a bye week before facing Southern Methodist on Oct.
-5th.
-Arkansas, which faces Texas A&M, Florida, LSU and Alabama in the next four weeks, has a date with destiny.
+Rutgers, which looks like an 8 or 9 win team, has a bye week before facing Southern Methodist on Oct.
+5. Arkansas, which faces Texas A&M, Florida, South Carolina and Alabama in the next four weeks, has a date with destiny.

 So with every freaking team in the Big Ten taking it easy in Week 5, I'm not sure what to do to fill space.
-Maybe I'll go full Hunter S. Thompson and submit some acid ramblings, maybe I'll recap Antique Roadshow reruns, maybe I'll continue the story of Bret Bielema's daily life.
+Maybe I'll go pull a Hunter S. Thompson and submit some acid ramblings, maybe I'll recap Antique Roadshow reruns, or maybe I'll continue the story of Bret Bielema's pathetic life.
 The sky's the limit.